gbevin/transparent-face-mask/README.md

 If you want to support my efforts, please consider donating through: http://paypal.me/geertbevin

+## Design

+The design was made with Moment of Inspiration: http://moi3d.com

+You'll find the `3dm` files in the `Design` folder.

 ## Features

 * works with FaceID, might require setup of alternate appearance